Skip to content

 3️⃣ The hair graft is harvested and stored in a proper liquid until the implantation phase.

-4️⃣ Once the required amount of grafts is harvested, the surgeon uses the DHI implanter pen to individually implant hair grafts into the recipient area.
+4️⃣ Once the required number of grafts is harvested, the surgeon uses the DHI implanter to implant hair grafts individually into the recipient area.

 dhi vs fue

-Although it isn’t as widely used as FUT and FUE; DHI is highly popular among hair clinics worldwide, too.
+At the end of the day, although it isn’t as widely used as FUT and FUE, DHI is highly popular among hair clinics worldwide as well.

 Similarities Between FUE and DHI